Solve the Cross-Origin Access error when working with iframes

 </script>

-Since both your app and the iframe have the same origin (https://your-awesome.app), the browser will let you access the contentDocument.
+have the same origin (https://your-awesome.app), the browser will let you access the contentDocument

 Local development challenges

-When developing locally, your app URL mostly looks like localhost:3000, localhost:5000 etc. Now, assuming that embed service will still be loaded from the remote server, the above code will show you an error while looks something like
+etc. Now, assuming that embed service will still be loaded from the remote server, the above code will show you an error while looks something like

 SecurityError: Blocked a frame with origin ".com" from accessing a cross-origin frame.

-This error is very straightforward to understand, when developing locally, your origin is http://localhost:3000 while the iframes origin is still https://your-awesome.app.
+This error is very straightforward to understand, when developing locally, your origin is http://localhost:3000

 The solution to this problem is to somehow serve your local app and the iframe under the same origin, this will involve a couple of things -

-1. Serve our local app under local-dev.your-awesome.app
+Serve our local app under

-2. Serve the iframe from local-dev.your-awesome.app/embed
+Serve the iframe from

 Setup local domain

-What we want is that when we goto local-dev.your-awesome.app from our browser, it should load our app which is serving at localhost:3000 , for this, we will update the hosts file.
+from our browser, it should load our app which is serving at localhost:3000

 nano /etc/hosts